VIOLENCE IN AMERICA:Myth & Reality

-Yet the data also suggest that violent crime rates are continuing to decline, albeit with important exceptions), there are many other dimensions of violence in America that raise concerns, such as domestic violence and hate crimes.
+Yet although the data suggest that violent crime rates are continuing to decline, (with important exceptions), there are many other dimensions of violence in America that raise concerns, such as domestic violence and hate crimes.

 How does the U.S. public sift through these apparently contradictory realities—and how can the media provide the important context for public policy debates that can address them?

-The John Jay College of Criminal Justice and the Harry Frank Guggenheim Foundation is sponsoring a year-long Reporting Fellowship aimed at bringing journalists together with criminologists, practitioners, and experts in the field to go behind the headlines, and explore the varied forms of violence and conflict in the U.S., from mass shootings and hate crimes to prison violence and domestic abuse, their intersection with the justice system, and best practices in intervention and prevention.
+The John Jay College of Criminal Justice and the Harry Frank Guggenheim Foundation are sponsoring a year-long Reporting Fellowship aimed at bringing journalists together with criminologists, practitioners, and experts in the field to go behind the headlines, and explore the varied forms of violence and conflict in the U.S., from mass shootings and hate crimes to prison violence and domestic abuse, their intersection with the justice system, and best practices in intervention and prevention.

 29 journalists from U.S.-based print, online or broadcast media were selected for the Fellowship, including five Fellowships awarded to investigative journalists examining flaws in the U.S. justice system by the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania.

 Both Fellowship programs kick off with a two-day Symposium at John Jay College in New York on Feb 21-22, 2019.
 The annual Symposium on Crime in America is one of the signature, prestigious events in the country’s criminal justice calendar.
 It is the only national forum that brings together journalists, practitioners, advocates, and scholars for candid conversations about emerging criminal justice challenges.